NikBit101/Web-based-Hangman-game/README.md

 # [5] Improved the wins/losses grabbed from server and set on client

 # [6]
-# - Added the flexbox style,
+# - Added the grid style,
 # - Improved the UI,
 # - Changed 'lives' variables to 'guesses',
 # - Modularised 'mouseClickCheck.mjs', 'disable/enable~Inputs.mjs', 'displayMessage.mjs', 'createPrompt.mjs'